ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 $ mix ash_postgres.migrate
 ```

+> In case you want to drop the database and start over again during development you can use `mix ash_postgres.drop` followed by `mix ash_postgres.create` and `mix ash_postgres.migrate`.

 ## Interacting with your Resources

 **All interaction with your resource attributes always occur through an action**.
 In our resource we are using the default actions for `:create, :read, :update, :destroy` along with a custom action `:by_id`.